-So, generally foundation will have one of three finishes; light, medium or full.
-Light would be for those who just wanted to cover a little bit or just even out their skintone.
+So, foundation will have one of three coverage levels; light, medium or full.
+Light would be for those who just wanted to cover a little bit or just even out their skin tone.
 Medium would be for those who have a little bit more to cover but don’t want to totally wipe out their face.
-Full coverage would be for those who want to make their face a totally blank canvass and cover EVERYTHING but I only recommend full for special events as it can look heavy for everyday.
+Full coverage would be for those who want to make their face a totally blank canvass and cover EVERYTHING but I only recommend full for special events as it can look heavy for every day.

 My first piece of advice would be to start with something light coverage and work your way up because lighter coverage is a lot more forgiving if you get it wrong.
 Besides, If you wanted more coverage you can always use concealer to go over the areas you want to hide a little bit more.
 My personal favourite light coverage foundation is the Rimmel Match Perfection as it has a gorgeous finish and an even better price tag.